 Should you buy the Pixel 4a?

-The Google Pixel 4a isn’t a flashy phone.
+The Google Pixel 4a isn’t a flashy phone but its one of the best cheap phones around.
 It doesn’t boast 5G, a fast screen or handy extras like wireless charging and an IP rating.
 But, it’s still easy to recommend as it’s just a joy to use.

 If you’re after a smaller Android phone that’s very affordable (£349/$349), packs a nice screen, top software that’ll receive big updates for three years and a fantastically reliable camera then you’re not going to be disappointed here.